quarkusio/qson/README.md

 Qson also supports arbitrary JSON with the `io.quarkus.qson.QsonAny` annotation.
 For deserialization, this annotation must be placed on a method that takes two parameters, a String key, and an Object value.
-For serialization, it must be placed on amethod that takes no parameters and returns a `Map<String, Object>`.
+For serialization, it must be placed on a method that takes no parameters and returns a `Map<String, Object>`.

 ```java
     private Map<String, Object> any;